strus38/orchestratedRPiCluster/README.md

 ## SLURM

-Currently using SLURM 18.08.5 - Ubuntu 16.04
+Currently using SLURM 18.08.5 - Ubuntu 18.04 (otherwise the slurm node_exporter for Ubuntu cannot be compiled)
+Note: missleading name of the containers: docker-ubuntu1604-xxx are in fact Ubuntu18.04 :-).

-Open MPI - no yet defined
+Open MPI - is compiled and running on the RPis.

 Example:
 ```